 Although it is something most of us do every day, driving requires our full attention.
 A distracted driver endangers his own life and the lives of those around him.
 The Atlanta car accident lawyers of The Angell Law Firm fight to get the compensation injured Georgians deserve.
-If you have been injured by a distracted driver, you may be entitled to damages.Distracted Drivers Pose a Threat to Everyone
+If you have been injured in a crash caused by distracted driving, you may be entitled to damages.Distracted Drivers Pose a Threat to Everyone

 A distracted driver can cause an accident in a number of ways.
 According to the Georgia Department of Public Health, there are more than 10,000 accidents each year in Georgia caused by drivers who disregard a stop sign or traffic light.
 In Fulton County alone, an average of 7,000 accidents are caused each year as a result of a driver’s failure to yield.
 Disregarding stop signs, failing to yield, or drifting into another lane are just a few possible consequences of distracted driving.Georgia Law Helps Victims Hold Distracted Drivers Liable

-A person injured by a distracted driver has a legal right to seek compensation for her injuries.
+A person injured by a distracted driver has a legal right to seek compensation for her injuries with the guidance of an Atlanta lawyer.
 One of the most common ways to do this is by filing a negligence lawsuit.
 To prevail in a negligence lawsuit, Georgia law requires the plaintiff to prove:

 - The distracted driver owed the plaintiff a duty;

 - The distracted driver breached that duty; and

 - The plaintiff’s injuries were proximately caused by the defendant’s actions.